-This information describes your magnetic resonance imaging (MRI)-guided core biopsy of the breast procedure.
+This information will prepare you to have a magnetic resonance imaging (MRI) core biopsy of your breast.

 Before Your Procedure